-Figure 9 Qualitative Financial Ratios

 Final Results

 Database Creation

 The compound database is the result of merging 5 databases together.
 Those databases contained compounds tagged for their effects on Dopamine, Histamine, Serotonin, Adrenoceptor and Muscarinic receptors.

 The databases were merged exclusively – meaning that any compound which appeared in more than a single database was discarded.
 All features were shared were shared by the databases so no features had to be dropped from the resulting database.
 The result database contains 7276 compounds with 135 features.